Dev Workflow

 Both files live alongside the TIP and are committed to the same PR.

-A change qualifies for the fast path if ALL of the following are true:
+A change qualifies for the lightweight flow if ALL of the following are true:

 Single-file or single-module scope